LoverCheng/airbrb/README.md

 * This screen displays a list of all published listings (rows or thumbnails).
 The information displayed in each listing is:
   * Title  ✅
   * Thumbnail of property (or video if advanced)  ✅
-  * Number of total reviews
+  * Number of total reviews ✅
   * (any more information you want, though that's optional).  ✅
 * In terms of ordering of displayed published listings:
-  * Listings that involve bookings made by the customer with status  `accepted` or `pending` should appear first in the list (if the user is logged in).
+  * Listings that involve bookings made by the customer with the status `accepted` or `pending` should appear first in the list (if the user is logged in). ✅
   * All remaining listings should be displayed in alphabetical order of title. ✅

 #### 2.3.2.
 Search Filters